Lymph Node Status

 Physical exams and pathology exams

 During a physical exam, your health care provider will feel under your arm to check if the lymph nodes are enlarged.
-If the lymph nodes feel enlarged, it’s likely the breast cancer has spread.
+If the lymph nodes feel enlarged, it’s likely the breast cancer has spread there.
 However, the cancer may have spread to the lymph nodes even if they don’t feel enlarged.

 Assessing lymph nodes (sentinel node biopsy and axillary dissection)